grc0801/1.-Sign-Language-Recognition-System/README.md

 ## Overview

-The system captures hand gestures via a webcam and translates them into readable text and speech using deep learning.
-It is built to work on a regular PC and deployable on Raspberry Pi.
+The system captures hand gestures through a webcam or IP camera feed, processes them using MediaPipe for landmark detection, and translates them into readable text and speech using a deep learning model.
+It is designed to run on regular PCs as well as lightweight platforms like Raspberry Pi using TensorFlow Lite.

 ## Features

 - Real-time sign recognition
+- Uses IP camera or built-in webcam as input source
+- Gesture tracking with MediaPipe
-- Text output of detected gestures
+- Text output of detected signs
 - Optional voice feedback using text-to-speech
-- Lightweight deployment with TensorFlow Lite
+- Lightweight and portable using TensorFlow Lite

 ## Technologies Used

 - Python
+- MediaPipe (for real-time hand landmark detection)
 - OpenCV
 - TensorFlow / TensorFlow Lite
 - NumPy
+- IP Camera Integration
 - Raspberry Pi (for hardware version)
-- Pyttsx3 (for voice)
+- Pyttsx3 (for voice feedback)

 ## Installation